Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Somebody had Tetrised the whole lot onto the flatbed so tight, Austin couldn’t even have fit a credit card between the boxes.

-“Surveyor should be here in an hour,” he said.
-“And the extension office too.”
+"Surveyor should be here in an hour," he said.
+"And the extension office too."

-“I know.”
+"I know."
 Lauren gave him a dry look.
-“We *coulda* spent half an hour longer at breakfast, you know.”
+"We *coulda* spent half an hour longer at breakfast, you know."

-“It was *your* idea to set out early in case we got lost.”
+"It was *your* idea to set out early in case we got lost."

-“Well, you shoulda fought me on it.” she flashed him a grin.
+"Well, you shoulda fought me on it." she flashed him a grin.

-“I’ll remind you you said that, next time…I hope you’ve got good socks, we’ve got some hiking ahead of us…”
+"I’ll remind you you said that, next time…I hope you’ve got good socks, we’ve got some hiking ahead of us…"

 She just gave him a dry not-my-first-rodeo look and fished a pack full of hiking gear out of the flatbed’s passenger footwell.